isagarh1/HR-Analytics_-Power-BI-Dashboard/README.md

 # HR-Analytics_-Power-BI-Dashboard

-Based on the HR Analytics Attrition Dashboard here are some valuable insights:
+• HR Analytics Attrition Dashboard here are some valuable insights:

 •	Attrition Rate: The current rate is 16.1%, which could be a critical metric for assessing employee retention strategies.